Tag Archives: anthonyjackson

 Steve Khan On His Classic 1983 Album ‘Casa Loco’

 Drummers and bassists: this album’s for you.
 And it’s for guitarists/percussionists/fans of great music too.
-Put simply, Steve Khan’s hard-to-track-down Casa Loco has enthralled me and a whole generation of jazz and jazz/rock aficionados for over 30 years.
-The compositions and performances of guitarist/leader Khan, bassist Anthony Jackson, drummer Steve Jordan and ex-Weather Report […]
+Put simply, Steve Khan’s Casa Loco has enthralled me and a whole generation of jazz and jazz/rock aficionados for over 30 years.
+The compositions and performances of guitarist/leader Khan, bassist Anthony Jackson, drummer Steve Jordan and ex-Weather Report percussionist/vocalist Manolo […]